What is Trauma - Types, Causes, Symptoms, and Recovery

 Watch Our Short Video to Gain a Quick and Simple Understanding of What Trauma Is

-Understanding trauma is crucial for recovery because it helps you see how trauma impacts your mind, body, and behaviour.
-This knowledge normalises your responses, reducing self-blame and isolation.
-Learning about trauma empowers you to take control of your healing journey with informed decisions and effective coping strategies.
+Understanding trauma is crucial for recovery because it helps you see how psychological trauma impacts your mind, body, and behaviour.
+This knowledge normalises your responses, reducing self-blame and isolation by normalising your physical and emotional reactions.
+Learning about different types of trauma, from acute trauma to chronic trauma, can empower you to take control of your healing journey with informed decisions and effective coping strategies.

 "Trauma is not only an event that took place in the past; it is also the imprint left by that experience on mind, brain, and body."